huddeldaddel/spring-boot-mvc-auth0-starter/README.md

 *   `application.properties` contains common properties that you'll rarely change.
 *   `application-production.properties` contains additional settings and maps them to environment variables.
 This is useful for deployment on Heroku.
-*   `application-default.properties` is not part of the project.
-You can create this file based on `application-production.properties` and set you local development settings here.

 The following properties should be set: